-This profile was prepared when Daphne Nederhorst was elected to the Ashoka Fellowship in 2009.
+This description of Daphne Nederhorst's work was prepared when Daphne Nederhorst was elected to the Ashoka Fellowship in 2009.

 The New Idea